bamidev/browser-window/docs/GETTING-STARTED.md

 ### WebkitGTK

 *Pros:*
-* Generally easily installed on anything but Windows; a lot of distros have a package for it.
-There is even a homebrew package for it on MacOS.
+* Generally easily installed on Unix-like systems; a lot of linux distros have a package for it.

 *Cons:*
 * Compiling WebkitGTK or GTK for Windows is not supported.
+* Homebrew package for WebkitGTK seems to be unmaintained.
 * Static linking is also not really supported for GTK.

 ### Edge WebView2